Why Should A Boat Gas Tank Never Be Full? Unlocking the Mystery

 Does Ethanol Fuel Play a Role in Gas Tank Capacity?

-When it comes to fuelling your boat, you may have noticed that many gas stations have various fuel options, including ethanol mixes.
+When it comes to fueling your boat, you may have noticed that many gas stations have various fuel options, including ethanol mixes.

 Ethanol fuel is a type of renewable energy made from plants such as corn, sugar cane, or barley.